fasakinhenry/postmortem/README.md

 # postmortem-template

-This is a postmortem template inspired by atlassian for document incident reports and taking actions
+This is a postmortem template inspired by atlassian for document incident reports and taking actions.

+> [!TIP]
+> Just copy and make use of the template and replace the values in the curly braces with their original values

 ```